google/vulkan_test_applications/application_sandbox/fence_test/README.md

 # Cube

 This sample renders a rotating cube on the screen.
-It is used as the basis for many other tests.
+It waits for a fence that will be signaled in the following frame.
+This is used to test frame loop can correctly reset the fence during loop.